Raserber/accelerometer-application/README.md

 - [IN DEVELOPMENT]
     - Translate into English, *currently the application is mostly in French*
-    - organize and comment the code, optimize some parts
+    - Organize and comment the code, optimize some parts
+    - Try to migrate from [Highcharts](https://www.highcharts.com/) to [Chartjs](https://www.chartjs.org/)
-    - be able to acquire the speed and the relative position of the device *(tests in progress with [Kalman filters like](https://en.wikipedia.org/wiki/Kalman_filter) and [Inertial measurement unit like](https://en.wikipedia.org/wiki/Inertial_measurement_unit))*
+    - Be able to acquire the speed and the relative position of the device *(tests in progress with [Kalman filters like](https://en.wikipedia.org/wiki/Kalman_filter) and [Inertial measurement unit like](https://en.wikipedia.org/wiki/Inertial_measurement_unit))*